OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeInfFlw.rst

 .. distributed under an MIT open source license.

 .. avmetadata::
-   :author: Cliff Shaffer
+   :author: Sally Hamouda and Cliff Shaffer
    :satisfies: information flow in a binary tree
-   :topic: Information Flow in a Binary
+   :topic: Advanced Recursion

 Binary Tree Information Flow
 =============================

-Handling information flow between parts of a program can be a significant design challenge, especially when dealing with recursive functions such as tree traversals.
+Handling information flow in a recursive function can be a challenge.
+In any given function, we might need to be concerned with either or both of

-In general, we can run into trouble either with passing in the correct information needed by the function to do its work, or with returning information to the recursive function's caller.
+(1) passing in the correct information needed by the function to do its work, or (2) returning information to the recursive function's caller.
-We will see many examples throughout the book that illustrate methods for passing information in and out of recursive functions as they traverse a tree structure.
+There is also the issue that, when recursively processing a tree, we might not need to visit all nodes of the tree.

-We can categorize the type of information flow in  a binary tree into the following categories:
+We can categorize the types of information and control flow in a binary tree into the following categories:

  #.
 Local
  #.
 Collect-and-return
  #.
 Guided

-Some problems might include features from multiple types of those categories.
+Some problems might include features from multiple categories.

 Here are a few simple examples and exrecises on each category.

 Local
 -----
-Local traversal invloves going to each node in the tree and do some operation.
+Local traversal invloves going to each node in the tree to do some operation.
-In this type, there is no information flow is going between the binary tree nodes.
+Such functions, need no information flow between the binary tree nodes.
-For example, incrementing all the node values in a binary tree by one.
+An example would be incrementing the value for all nodes in a binary tree by one.

-Practice the local information flow through the following programming exercises
+The following exercise lets you practice local information flow.

 .. avembed:: Exercises/RecurTutor2/BinaryTreeLocalSumm.html ka